RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

         level: String (Optional)
         file: String (Optional)
 ```
-- `qa_ctl_launcher_branch`: Field that defines the branch that will be used to launch `qa-ctl`.
-This field is optional an only required when `qa-ctl` is being used in Windows.
+- `qa_ctl_launcher_branch`:Field that defines the branch that will be used to launch `qa-ctl` in the Docker container.
+This field is optional an only required when `qa-ctl` is being used in Windows and using `Docker` for the `provisioning` or `testing` modules.
-- `vagrant_output`: Field that defines if the vagrant's outputs are going to be replaced by customized outputs(`true`) or
-                    if they remain with the default outputs (`false`).
+- `vagrant_output`: Field that defines if the vagrant's outputs are going to be replaced by customized outputs(`true`) or if they remain with the default outputs (`false`).
-- `ansible_output`: Field that defines if the ansible's outputs are going to be replaced by customized outputs(`true`) or
-                    if they remain with the default outputs (`false`).
+- `ansible_output`: Field that defines if the ansible's outputs are going to be replaced by customized outputs(`true`) or if they remain with the default outputs (`false`).
 - `logging`:
   - `enable`: This field is used for enabling(`true`) or disabling(`false`) the logging outputs option.
   - `level`: This field defines the logging level for the outputs.
-Four options are
-             available: `DEBUG, INFO, WARNING, ERROR, CRITICAL`.
+Four options are available: `DEBUG, INFO, WARNING, ERROR, CRITICAL`.
   - `file`: This field defines a path for a file where the outputs will be logged as well.

 > **Note**: It is recommended to set `vagrant_output` and `ansible_output` to `False`, and `logging/enable` to `True` \